libaice/rst-to-ipynb/README.md

     cd rst-to-ipynb
     pip3 install .

-pip3 will install the other dependencies if needed.
+pip3 will install the other dependencies as needed.

+Caveat: the notedown package on pipy (1.5.0, 2015-10-07) is somewhat outdated; for better conversion, , it's recommended to install the latest version from the github repo.

 ## Usage